Most common questions our clients had before saying “yes” to IYS

 Our products are meant for organizations (irrespective of the size) in any industry.

-OSM (Organization Skills Management), ESM (Employees Skills Management), and RSM (Recruitment Skills Management) are end to end skills management SAAS applications.
+ESA (Employee Skills Analytics), and CSA (Candidate Skills Analytics) are end to end skills management SAAS applications.

 The whole point of offering these applications at subscription is to ensure you do not have to manage any software or hardware.
 That’s why these apps are hosted in the cloud.
 We can help you with setting up these powerful apps (it takes one day!)

-Yes, the information from OSM can be used for any LMS.
-In fact, the data from OSM will help make your LMS even more useful, as you will have precise information on skills gaps and the employee’s training needs.
+Yes, the information from ESA can be used for any LMS.
+In fact, the data from ESA will help make your LMS even more useful, as you will have precise information on skills gaps and the employee’s training needs.

 Yes, our products can be accessed in any part of the globe.

-Yes, the OSM tool can be customized for organizations.
+Yes, the ESA & CSA tool can be customized for organizations.
 However, a proper analysis of the extent of customization will only tell the scope.

 Skills space poses several challenges.
 There are no well-defined contours in the skills space like we have in the geographical scope where we have continents, countries, states, districts, and cities.